Teradata/developer-resources/docs/explore-and-analyze-data/get-api-key.md

 :::note
 Your AI Unlimited admin is the person at your organization who set up AI Unlimited.
 :::
-2. Sign in to GitHub or GitLab.
+2. Sign in to GitHub or GitLab, and authenticate yourself.
 3. After being routed back to the manager, on your **Profile**, copy your API key.

 Keep your API key.
 Or go back to your **Profile** anytime to get it.